-Legal Aid of Arkansas is engaged in seven Medical-Legal Partnerships throughout Arkansas with a variety of Healthcare providers.
+Legal Aid of Arkansas is engaged in five Medical-Legal Partnerships throughout Arkansas with a variety of health care providers.
 MLP’s team lawyers and paralegals with health care teams in medical settings to detect, address and prevent health-harming social conditions for people and communities.
 The goal is for attorneys and medical staff to work together to achieve lasting positive health outcomes for low-income patients and clients.
 For more information on MLP’s, please visit the National Center for Medical-Legal Partnership website.

 Mid-Delta Health Systems and Friday, Eldridge & Clark